particle-iot/docs/src/content/reference/datasheets/tachyon/tachyon-datasheet.md

 ### I/O Characteristics

-The CPU runs at 1.8V, but I/O on the expansion HAT connector is is 3.3V.
+The CPU runs at 1.8V, but I/O on the expansion HAT connector is 3.3V.
 Levels are translated using TI TXS0108E bidirectional level translators.

 - Maximum data rates: